kosl/ihipp-examples/docs/week1.md

 !$OMP END PARALLEL
 ~~~

-with the code in C and identify the differences in the syntax of OpenMP directives (constructs) and clauses.

-Explore also the whole Fortran code in the notebook and run it.
+Explore the whole Fortran code in the notebook and run it.
 Are the results the same as in C?

 [for_DO_OpenMP.ipynb](https://github.com/kosl/ihipp-examples/blob/master/OpenMP/for_DO_OpenMP.ipynb)